SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/concept/security.html.md

 Any request to the platform must be done with the platform user.
 For microservices, it is a best practice to switch context to the subscribed tenant's service user instead of using the tenant's platform user when doing a request from microservice to the Cumulocity platform.
 The reason is that a service user always has roles defined in `requiredRoles` parameter, thus always has the same permissions.
 On the other hand, it is common for tenant platform users to have different permissions, thus a microservice can misbehave.

-A microservice runtime provides bootstrap user and service user credentials in form of environment variables.
-These can be also acquired via platform API.
+A microservice runtime provides bootstrap user and service user credentials in form of environment variables, and they can be also acquired via platform API.
 Note that depending on the isolation level, the environment variables differ.

 Per tenant scope:
 `C8Y_BOOTSTRAP_TENANT` - application owner tenant id